poojasingh-code/ui-with-buttons/README.md

-# finalbot
+# Bot UI with carousel and buttons
- rasa chatbot with nodejs, mongodb connectivity
+ rasa chatbot with buttons